Young Adult Power of Attorney Forms

 A college search engine from the U. S. Department of Education.
 It provides detailed information on colleges and universities including admission statistics, financial aid histories, and graduation rates.

 Occupational Outlook Handbook

-The Bureau of Labor Statistics profiles hundreds of occupations and describe What They Do, Work Environment, How to Become One, Pay, and more.
+The Bureau of Labor Statistics (BLS) profiles hundreds of occupations and describe What They Do, Work Environment, How to Become One, Pay, and more.
 Each profile also includes BLS entry-level education requirements and median pay figures.